Quiet night from Seahawks rookie DK Metcalf is a reminder to scale back the near-hysterical hype

 A prodigiously talented rookie, with unlimited potential, but a rookie nonetheless.

-Of course, if Russell Wilson and not Geno Smith had been the Seahawks quarterback, perhaps Metcalf would have hauled in a long touchdown pass when he blew past Denver cornerback De’Vante Bausby in the second quarter.
+Of course, if Wilson and not Geno Smith had been the Seahawks’ quarterback, perhaps Metcalf would have hauled in a long touchdown pass when he blew past Denver cornerback De’Vante Bausby in the second quarter.
 And then I could have waxed lyrical, along with everyone else with a keyboard, up to and including J.K.
 Rowling, about the dawning of a new Seahawk legend and a new NFL demigod.

 Instead, Smith’s pass was a yard or two too long, and the crowd, which has been primed all spring and summer to expect heroics from Metcalf, groaned as the ball fell to the ground.